mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 As a personal goal I also wanted to showcase, or at least to simulate, a development workflow.
 In a development environment small groups work on specific application parts.
 Each small part gets integrated into the whole application.
-Several tests are performed and if the tests pass the code is made available to the public.
+Several tests are performed and if the tests pass, the code is made available to the public.

 You could say that the **Webhook job** simulates the **integration part(CI part)**.
 **Analytics** could be replaced with a **(Test job)**.